joleonar/DataCleaning/README.md

 and standard deviation of each measurement.
 Contain  10299 rows and   81 columns.

-"Tidy_DataS_2.txt": is a text file  with the average of the some variables for example I take the mean of: "TimeBodyAcc-Mean-X","TimeBodyAcc-Mean-Y", "TimeBodyAcc-Mean-Z" and create a new variable called "TimeBodyAcc-Mean-XYZ.
+"Tidy_DataS_2.txt": is a text file  with the average of the variables for each Activity and each subject.